-The Friends of the Rio de Flag (FoRio) are individuals and organizations that support the preservation and restoration of the natural beauty and beneficial functions of the Rio de Flag stream channel.
+The Friends of the Rio de Flag (FoRio) are individuals and organizations that support preserving and restoring the natural beauty and beneficial functions of the Rio de Flag stream channel.

 FoRio promotes the preservation and rehabilitation of all parts of the Rio de Flag and its tributary streams with particular emphasis on sections of the channels that have been disturbed, under-grounded or abandoned.